 “I’ll still say ‘yes’ if you ask.”

 I put my head back down on her chest and my left hand began to play with her right nipple.
 Followed by my lips, encouraged by her shortening breath.
 I was suddenly pushed away and down.
 My tongue weaved its way down until it was hastened by a “Please.”

-I walked around to the foot of the bed and removed her damp panties, a curtain-raising that permitted me to feast on the sight of her pussy, glistening between her spread legs.
-I devoured her in a different, more pleasurable manner until not it was her hands gripping my head and pulling me in.
-And I understood what she said about me never being able to force myself on her.
+I walked around to the foot of the bed and removed her damp panties, a curtain-raising that permitted me to feast on the sight of her, glistening between her spread legs.
+I devoured her in a different, more pleasurable manner till it was her hands gripping my head and pulling me in.

 She came once and I continued light lapping, which I knew she liked as she entered an almost semi-conscious state, which ended when she shook for a second time, after which I knew she was spent.

-On Sunday we went for a walk and we spoke more and calmly about what happened in Elmwood Park.
+On Sunday, we went for a walk and spoke more and calmly about what happened on our trip.
 In the end, we agreed that I did the only thing I could do, that were I to have compromised on the essence of who I am I would never get it back.
-That family had been gone from me for a while.
-Whether they came back to me was something we’d have to wait for.
+That my family was gone long ago.
+Whether it came back to me was something we had to wait for.

-But first we’d have to pass the inevitable death of my father.
+But first, we passed the death of my father.
 Word reached me about a week after we got back to New York.
 Maggie called.
-She asked if I’d be coming to the funeral, and I told her I did not know.
+She asked if I would be coming to the funeral, and I told her I did not know.
 That was a lie.
 I knew.
-I wasn’t vengeful or anything.
+I was not vengeful or anything.
 I simply understood that he had no part of my life as eventually I had none for his.
 Mel and I spoke about it.